Fellowships and Awards

 The Thomas Lupo Award is awarded annually to a student or class for excellence in metropolitan studies.
 The recipient is selected by the faculty.

-The American Institute of Architects Medal is awarded by the American Institute of Architects/AIA Foundation Scholarship Program to a graduating student for the highest overall academic achievement, as evidenced by grade point average.
-A certificate is given to the recipient as well as to the runner-up.
+The American Institute of Architects Medal and Certificate is awarded by the American Institute of Architects/AIA Foundation Scholarship Program to a graduating student for the highest overall academic achievement, as evidenced by grade point average.